 - Know Your Data: Know what you are storing and how sensitive this information is.
 For example; what are you storing for customer data?
 Phone numbers, address information, and credit card information are more sensitive compared to email addresses and names of customers.
 Also, identify what you use this data for and where you store it.
 If it is not useful for you to store some of this information, then don’t.

 - Control Access to Your Data: Restrict access levels.
 Not everyone on your company should have access to customer data.
 Only certain people should have the necessary passwords to access sensitive data.
 You should have a company policy for access restriction and keep the names of employees who can access this data.
 If one of these employees quit, then, you can immediately cancel his/her access to the system.
+You can also require employees use services from one of these VPN providers on any computer used to access work stuff when traveling — or if they take their company computers home.

 - Backup Your Data: It is very critical to back up sensitive data.
 You can do an on-site and off-site backup.
 Also, you should encrypt your data while backing up.
 Otherwise if your back-up is stolen, then anyone can access it.
 Most companies prefer to back up their data after business hours and generally at night.
 It is important to regularly check your backups to see if your backup system is still working.